CS3398-Mimas-Mimes/CS3398-Fall2018-AndrroidApp/README.md

 Alexander Muyshondt
-- Created the user profile page, including user avatar and user-specific attributes such as username, password, credit card information and Favorites button. (https://github.com/CS3398-Mimas-Mimes/CS3398-Fall2018-AndrroidApp/blob/master/app/src/main/res/layout/users_profile.xml)
+- Created the user <a href="https://github.com/CS3398-Mimas-Mimes/CS3398-Fall2018-AndrroidApp/blob/master/app/src/main/res/layout/activity_user.xml">profile page</a>, including user avatar and user-specific attributes such as username, password, credit card information and Favorites button.
+- Created the <a href="https://github.com/CS3398-Mimas-Mimes/CS3398-Fall2018-AndrroidApp/blob/master/app/src/main/res/layout/activity_edit_account.xml">edit account layout xml file</a>
-- For Sprint 3, functionality will be added for the user to change their credit card information and look at their favorite meals using the button in their profile.
+- For Sprint 3, functionality was added for the user to change their credit card information and look at their favorite meals using the button in their profile.
+- If there was another Sprint, more fields may be added to the user account as well as the option to edit the user porfile picture.